-3.42.1 Officers will be assessed one year after being placed on adjusted duties.
-If it is concluded that an officer should remain on adjusted duties the person(s) who conducted the review should make a recommendation to the delegated authority nominated by the chief officer as to whether the officer:
+- 4.4.1 Officers will be assessed one year after being placed on adjusted duties.
+If it is concluded that an officer should remain on adjusted duties the person(s) who conducted the review should make a recommendation to the delegated authority nominated by the chief officer as to whether the officer: - remains on adjusted duties; and

-- remains on adjusted duties; and - sustains a deduction from pay (by the removal of the deployment component of the police officer x-factor). - 3.42.2 Annex EE states that the delegated authority is defined as a person holding the rank of Assistant Chief Constable or equivalent or above. - 3.42.3 On receipt of an individual recommendation, the delegated authority will use his/her discretion to decide on a case-by-case basis, whether or not an officer should remain on adjusted duties and sustain such a reduction in pay.
-Any decision must take account of the Equality Act 2010 as well as the operational requirements of the force at that time (i.e. whether the range of roles that can be undertaken by the force is significantly reduced). - 3.42.4 The guidance issued to forces states that the application of chief officer discretion in relation to pay adjustment decisions is in no way intended as a substitute for consideration of whether a disabled officer would suffer a substantial disadvantage in comparison to a non-disabled officer as a result of a provision, criteria or practice put in place by the force. - 3.42.5 A chief officer may decide that the deployment component of the x-factor should be retained in the following circumstances: - a) the range of roles to which the force is able to deploy the officer is not significantly reduced; - b) the avoidance of manifest unfairness e.g. where fully fit officers are performing the same range of duties within a role as an officer on adjusted duties; - c) an officer is on adjusted duties solely as the result of an injury sustained or contracted in the course of having put himself or herself in harm's way in the execution of his/her duties (see Annex A of the guidance for examples); - d) some other exceptional reason.
+- sustains a deduction from pay (by the removal of the deployment component of the police officer x-factor). - 4.4.2 Annex EE states that the delegated authority is defined as a person holding the rank of Assistant Chief Constable or equivalent or above. - 4.4.3 On receipt of an individual recommendation, the delegated authority will use his/her discretion to decide on a case-by-case basis, whether or not an officer should remain on adjusted duties and sustain such a reduction in pay.
+Any decision must take account of the Equality Act 2010 as well as the operational requirements of the force at that time (i.e. whether the range of roles that can be undertaken by the force is significantly reduced). - 4.4.4 The guidance issued to forces states that the application of chief officer discretion in relation to pay adjustment decisions is in no way intended as a substitute for consideration of whether a disabled officer would suffer a substantial disadvantage in comparison to a non-disabled officer as a result of a provision, criteria or practice put in place by the force. - 4.4.5 A chief officer may decide that the deployment component of the x-factor should be retained in the following circumstances: - a) the range of roles to which the force is able to deploy the officer is not significantly reduced; - b) the avoidance of manifest unfairness e.g. where fully fit officers are performing the same range of duties within a role as an officer on adjusted duties; - c) an officer is on adjusted duties solely as the result of an injury sustained or contracted in the course of having put himself or herself in harm's way in the execution of his/her duties (see Annex A of the guidance for examples); - d) some other exceptional reason.
 (Some examples of what would not generally be considered exceptional are provided in Annex A of the guidance but the decision about what is classed as an exceptional reason should be made locally.
 NB. the Federation has asked for Annex A to be reviewed as some of the examples given have caused confusion); - e) An officer has the right to appeal the decision to reduce his/her pay, to the chief officer of police.
 The appeal should be heard by a different person from the person who made the decision that a pay deduction was appropriate.
 Forces should have developed their own policy on how this will work.

-- 3.42.6 Grounds for appeal are:
+- 4.4.6 Grounds for appeal are:

 - Abuse of process

 - Perverse decision

-- 3.42.7 As at July 2020, the NPCC has indicated that it is not inclined, at this time, to use the power to reduce the pay of a member on adjusted duties.
+- 4.4.7 As at July 2020, the NPCC has indicated that it is not inclined, at this time, to use the power to reduce the pay of a member on adjusted duties.

-- 3.42.8 For more information on limited duties see the Hub, the PFEW intranet for reps, for the following documents:
+- 4.4.8 For more information on limited duties see the Hub, for the following documents:

-- Limited duties NPCC guidance, published under Home Office Circular 010/2015
+- Limited duties NPCC guidance, published under HOC 010/2015

-- Branch Board Circular 16/2015
+- BB circular 16-2015

 - PFEW FAQs

-3.43 Medical Capability Dismissal
+4.5 Medical Capability Dismissal